Bridging-the-Gap

 Online Integration: Students planning to join us are required to complete an online orientation program before arriving.
 This ensures a smoother transition and reduces the need for extensive assistance upon arrival, facilitating seamless integration into our project.

-Items to carry: Other than your personal belongings, items that you need to carry for the onsite program are, cloths to wear during field work, laptop, essential medicines, insurance, etc.
+Items to carry Other than your personal belongings, items that you need to carry for the onsite program are, cloths to wear during field work, laptop, essential medicines, insurance, etc.

 Disclaimer: By filling up the application form and submitting it, you acknowledge and agree to the following: